dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 18, 2023.md

 slug: "next-in-tech-feb-18-2023"
 ---

-*Want to read my latest research article on the rise of Farcaster's developer ecosystem & how it mirrors early Twitter apps?
-[Check it out here!](https:*
+**Want to read my latest research article on the boom of Farcaster's developer ecosystem & how it mirrors early Twitter apps?
+[Check it out here!](https://dylsteck.substack.com/p/the-boom-of-farcasters-developer-community)**

 Happy Saturday and welcome back to Next in Tech!
 We have another jam-packed newsletter covering the latest in crypto regulation, a leadership change at YouTube, and newly highlighted limitations on large language models.
 Let's dive in: